svought/Productivity-Coding-Challenge/README.md

 <h1>My Approach and Pivots</h1>
 <p>I took some time initially to digest the challenge and wrap my head around the problem.
 Started to think of different possible approaches and how I would like
 to present the data to the user.
-After doing some research, I found that repository data can be obtained through GitHubs API and the data is received as JSON.</p>
+After doing some research, I found that repository data can be obtained through GitHubs API and the data is received as JSON.
+I then researched how to fetch and manage the JSON.
+I found OkHttp library which asyncronously fetches the data, and Gson which efficiently converts JSON to a Java object.</p>

 <h1>Final Thoughts</h1>
+<p>I thoroughly enjoyed the challenge and honestly learned alot from the experience.
+I have completed college but believe my learning is just starting.
+Problem solving is at my core, getting to solve those problems with a team is my dream, building applications to help people is a cherry on top.
+Thank you for the challenge and I hope to hear from you soon.</p>